 A solution like Aegis’ FactoryLogix is built for Industry 4.0 and has a data contextualization foundation layer at its core.
 As a result, every conceivable piece of incoming data can be correlated against the CAD data and stored in a meaningful manner.
 When connecting to IT or OT systems, the server infrastructure, database, solution area capabilities, and analytics work effortlessly, and information is made meaningful and actionable.

 With a platform like FactoryLogix, manufacturers can adapt to changing demands, ensure consistency, drive innovation, eliminate waste, reduce costs and errors, improve collaboration, reduce production delays, maximize uptime, minimize shortages, increase throughput, and drive continuous process improvement.
-And in today’s constantly changing manufacturing landscape—one where the elusive cheese is always moving—all these areas are an absolute must for manufactures who are seeking transformation to remain successful.
+And in today’s constantly changing manufacturing landscape—one where the elusive cheese is always moving—all these areas are an absolute must for manufactures who are seeking digital transformation in manufacturing to remain successful.

 Watch the webinar here: Who Moved My Cheese?